netsec-ethz/scion-tutorials/content/config/setup_endhost.md

 The configuration downloaded from SCIONLab configures all SCION services to listen only on the localhost address by default.
 To run an end host on a different host, the services need to bind on an IP that is accessible from the end host.

-On the host running the AS services, locate the `topology.json` files in `/etc/scion/gen/`.
-In this configuration file, we change the occurrences of IP `127.0.0.1` to the hosts IP.
+Edit the file `/etc/scion/topology.json` on the host running the AS services, In this configuration file, we change the occurrences of IP `127.0.0.1` to the hosts IP.

 ```
 export NODE_IP=example
-sed -i "s/127\.0\.0\.1/$NODE_IP/" /etc/scion/gen/ISD*/AS*/*/topology.json
+sed -i "s/127\.0\.0\.1/$NODE_IP/" /etc/scion/topology.json
 ```

 Restart your AS services by running